The scope of our supervision: Business Categories

 - fail to submit complete applications

-The RTT who are responsible for:
+The RAPT who are responsible for:

 - analysing and enhancing information about non-registered businesses that fall within the scope of the Regulations